jtanx/fontforge/doc/sphinx/scripting/scripting-alpha.rst

    described by www.unicode.org.
 Return 0 if there is no fraction for this value.
 It can execute with no current font.

+.. function:: IsSpace(val)

+   Returns whether val is a space.
+Val may be either an integer, a unicode or a string.
+The first two cases are treated as unicode code points, the third looks at the first (utf8) character in the string.
+It can execute with no current font.

 .. function:: IsUpper(val)

    Returns whether val is an upper case letter.
 Val may be either an integer, a